Topics Map > Networking > Virtual Private Networking (VPN)

 You can search for materials through the in order to receive full access.
 Most library electronic resources are available through the gateway, and restricted-access materials will prompt you to log in through the proxy system.

-See About the Proxy Server for more information about the Library proxy server and its use.For more information on accessing Library electronic resources, please contact the Library reference desk.
+See the Library's page Access Databases On and Off Campus for more information about the Library proxy server and its use.For more information on accessing Library electronic resources, please contact the Library reference desk.